Advanced Analytical Chemistry - Chromatography and Mass Spectrometry

 Knowledge - the student has:

-- Hands-on experience with advanced and diverse chromatographic systems and mass spectrometers.
+-Hands-on experience in separation and detection of small molecules from complex samples using diverse chromatographic systems and mass spectrometers.

 Skills - the student will be able to:

--Describe and use the rate theory, the plate theory, the linear solvent strength model and the hydrophobic subtraction model to optimize chromatography, select and characterize columns and to explain experimental data.
+-Describe and use chromatographic theory and mathematical models to optimize chromatographic separations, to select and characterize columns and to explain experimental data.

--Critically assess reported chromatographic and/or mass spectrometric research.
+-Critically assess information and research derived from chromatographic and/or mass spectrometric experiments.

-Lectures, student presentations of curriculum (colloquia), guest lectures, hands-on experiments, theoretical exercises, computer simulations.
+Lectures, student presentations of curriculum (colloquia), guest lectures, laboratory exercises and reports, theoretical exercises, computer simulations.

 Specific literature is given on Absalon.
-Previous years we used:
+Previous years we have used: